If you want to contribute to the content or you are a member of the "Sippe", you can get a user account here.

 as far as Franz Frese

-Processing of the Bigge - branch from Padberg, church books Beringhausen (especially the Emil Bigge family, who emigrated to the USA in 1894).
+Editing of the Bigge branch from Padberg, church registers Beringhausen (especially the Emil Bigge family, who emigrated to the USA in 1894).